Chymyst/chymyst-core/README.md

 ```

-This will prepare `joinrun`, `benchmark`, and `chymyst` JAR assemblies as well as their Scaladoc documentation packages.
+This will prepare JAR assemblies as well as their Scaladoc documentation packages.

 The main library is in the `joinrun` JAR assembly (`joinrun/target/scala-2.11/joinrun-*.jar`).
 User code should depend on that JAR only.